hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

     * runs for a minute on my computer
 	* `ms_print massif.out.* | less`
     * shows a graph as follows: https://puu.sh/GCDxO/f50290774f.png

+We should notice around a 10x improvement in speed.
+Both implementations are single-thread.